 Compensation Committee.
-Our compensation committee consists of Mr. Jingbo Wang, Mr. Guoxing Jiang and Mr. Lei Xu.
-Mr. Jingbo Wang is the chairman of our compensation committee.
+Our compensation committee will consist of Mr. Jingbo Wang, Mr. Guoxing Jiang and Mr. Lei Xu.
+Mr. Jingbo Wang will be the chairman of our compensation committee.
 We have determined that Mr. Jingbo Wang and Mr. Guoxing Jiang satisfy the "independence" requirements of Section 303A of the Corporate Governance Rules of the New York Stock Exchange Rules.
-The compensation committee assists the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
+The compensation committee will assist the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
 Our chief executive officer may not be present at any committee meeting during which his compensation is deliberated.
-The compensation committee is responsible for, among other things:
+The compensation committee will be responsible for, among other things: